Alfred Adler: The Adlerian school

 Following Adler's break from Freud, he enjoyed considerable success and celebrity in building an independent school of psychotherapy and a unique personality theory.
 He traveled and lectured for a period of 25 years promoting his socially oriented approach.
 His intent was to build a movement that would rival, even supplant, others in psychology by arguing for the holistic integrity of psychological well-being with that of social equality.
 Adler's efforts were halted by World War I, during which he served as a doctor with the Austro-Hungarian Army.

+After the conclusion of the war, Adler's influence increased greatly.
+In 1919, he started the first Child Guidance clinic in Vienna.
+With the collapse of the Austro-Hungarian Empire, the Social Democratic Party of Austria came to power in the newly-formed Austrian Republic.
+The Social Democrats supported welfare programs with a particular focus on childhood educational reform.
+The resulting climate enabled Adler and his associates to establish 28 child guidance clinics, and Vienna became the first city in the world to provide schoolchildren with free educational therapy.

-After the conclusion of the war, his influence increased greatly.
-In the 1920s, he established a number of child guidance clinics.
-From 1921 onwards, he was a frequent lecturer in Europe and the United States, becoming a visiting professor at Columbia University in 1927.
+At the same time, from 1921 onwards, Adler was a frequent lecturer in Europe and the United States, becoming a visiting professor at Columbia University in 1927.
 His clinical treatment methods for adults were aimed at uncovering the hidden purpose of symptoms using the therapeutic functions of insight and meaning.

-Adler was concerned with the overcoming of the superiority/inferiority dynamic and was one of the first psychotherapists to discard the analytic couch in favor of two chairs.
-This allows the clinician and patient to sit together more or less as equals.
+Adler was concerned with overcoming the superiority/inferiority dynamic, and was one of the first psychotherapists to discard the analytic couch in favor of two chairs.
+This allows the clinician and the patient to sit together more or less as equals.

 Clinically, Adler's methods are not limited to treatment after-the-fact but extend to the realm of prevention by preempting future problems in the child.
-Prevention strategies include encouraging and promoting social interest, belonging, and a cultural shift within families and communities that leads to the eradication of pampering and neglect (especially corporal punishment).
-Adler's popularity was related to the comparative optimism and comprehensibility of his ideas.
-He often wrote for the lay public.
+Prevention strategies include encouraging and promoting social interest, belonging, and a cultural shift within families and communities that leads to the eradication of pampering and neglect, and especially corporal punishment.

+Adler often wrote for the lay public, and his popularity was related to the relative optimism and comprehensibility of his ideas.
 Adler always retained a pragmatic approach that was task-oriented.
 These "Life tasks" are occupation/work, society/friendship, and love/sexuality.
 Their success depends on cooperation.
 The tasks of life are not to be considered in isolation since, as Adler famously commented, "they all throw cross-lights on one another".

 In his bestselling book, Man's Search for Meaning, Dr. Viktor E. Frankl compared his own "Third Viennese School of Psychotherapy" (after Freud's and Adler's schools) to Adler's analysis:

 Emigration

-In the early 1930s, after most of Adler's Austrian clinics had been closed due to his Jewish heritage (despite his conversion to Christianity), Adler left Austria for a professorship at the Long Island College of Medicine in the US.
-Adler died from a heart attack in 1937 in Aberdeen, Scotland, during a lecture tour.
-(His remains went missing and were unaccounted for until 2007.)
-His death was a temporary blow to the influence of his ideas, although a number of them were subsequently taken up by neo-Freudians.
-Through the work of Rudolf Dreikurs in the United States and many other adherents worldwide, Adlerian ideas and approaches remain strong and viable more than 80 years after Adler's death.